cc-skuehn/Demo_Dashboard/README.md

 * CausalImpact
 * prophet

-Some of these packages will install further packages.
+Some of these packages will have additional requirements, i.e. install additional packages.

 ### Starting the Dashboard